agarwalsomya/Manual-Automation-Selenium-Projects/README.md

 Automation Testing Projects

-1. Mobile Automation using Appium
+1. Mobile Automation using Appium with Core JAVA
-2. Web Automation using Selenium
+2. Web Automation using Selenium with Core JAVA
+3. API Automation using RestAssured with Core JAVA